komakechdenis/ROLLCALL/README.md

-# ROLLCALl
+# ABOUT ROLLCALL
-App to keep timely attendance
+ develop this app
-we shall have to develop this app to remind youths to always carry contraceptives to reduce infections and early pregnancies
+to remind youths to always carry contraceptives to reduce infections and early pregnancies